Jaron-C/Nudist/README.md

 # [Nudist Theme](http://Jackalope.io/)

 Nudist is a bare-naked Wordpress Theme for beginners, based on [Bootstrap](http://getbootstrap.com/).
-All credit due to [Roots](http://roots.io/).
+Nudist was created so that designers or people who have never coded before can have the power of [Roots](http://roots.io/).

 To get started, check out [http://jackalope.io/nudist/](http://jackalope.io/nudist/)!

+If you're a visual learner, we've created [Video Tutorials](http://jackalope.io/) to walk you through step-by-step.

 ## Table of Contents
 1. Quick Start